Block Print Geometric Napkin

 Made by Sustainable Threads

 Dine in style with a set of lovely hand-woven napkins.
 These napkins can go with any meal or any event you have planned.
-Every sale supports female artisans at Sustainable Threads in India.
+Every purchase supports female artisans at Sustainable Threads in India.

 * Approximately 18" x 18"